Marie-Ange Nardi

 Marie-Ange Nardi (born 2 April 1961 in Marseille) is a French television presenter for TF1.
 She began in television as a continuity announcer for France 3 Marseille while studying psychology in university, later becoming a national announcer with Antenne 2.

 She has chiefly worked as a game show host, on Trivial Pursuit, Jeux Sans Frontières, Grain de Folie, Pyramide, Qui est qui ?, Tout vu Tout lu, and, beginning in 2006, La Cible.

-While doing a news segment on television, she was attacked by a lion.
+While doing a news segment for the France 3 television programme 40° à l'Ombre [40° in the Shade] on 8 August 1997, she was attacked by a lion.
 She did not sustain serious injuries.